omar-ogm/darknet/README.md

 - **data**: Contains the configuration files to be use by darket.exe to train the network

-- **dataset**: The BCCD dataset in VOC format and with labels ready to be use by the YOLO network
+- **dataset**: The BCCD dataset in VOC format and with labels ready to be use by the YOLO network.
+NOTE: In order to use darknet to train the network the labels must be within the same directory as the images.

 ************************************************ORIGINAL REPO************************************************